 III.
 What action is EPA taking?

-EPA is proposing to approve IEPA's January 23, 2020, request to remove PCB 14-10 from the Illinois SIP, for IPH and Medina Valley.
+EPA is approving IEPA's January 23, 2020, request to revise the Illinois SIP by removing PCB 14-10 from the SIP for IPH and Medina Valley.

 IV.
 Incorporation by Reference

-In this document, EPA is proposing to amend regulatory text that includes incorporation by reference.
-As described in section III of this preamble, EPA is proposing to remove provisions of the EPA-Approved Illinois Source-Specific Requirements from the Illinois SIP, which is incorporated by reference in accordance with the requirements of 1 CFR part 51.
-EPA has made and will continue to make the Illinois SIP generally available through www.epa.gov/sips-il and at the EPA Region 5 Office (please contact the person identified in the For Further Information Contact section of this preamble for more information).
+In this document, EPA is amending regulatory text that includes incorporation by reference.
+As described in the amendments to 40 CFR part 52 set forth below, EPA is removing provisions of the EPA-Approved Illinois Source-Specific Requirements from the Illinois SIP, which is incorporated by reference in accordance with the requirements of 1 CFR part 51.
+EPA has made, and will continue to make the SIP generally available through www.regulations.gov and at the EPA Region 5 Office (please contact the person identified in the FOR FURTHER INFORMATION CONTACT section of this preamble for more information).